English to Katakana with Sequence to Sequence in PyTorch

 We need to implement the training function that:

-• Run the model to generate output, and calculate loss by comparing the expected and generated output using a certain criteria (in this case, CrossEntropyLoss)
+by comparing the expected and generated output using a certain criteria (in this case, CrossEntropyLoss) - Run

 def train_epoch(model, optimizer,